dettonville/dettonville.org/content/faq/_index.md

 {{% /faq_question %}}

-{{% faq_question "Why is it not possible for MapStruct to generate implementations for Iterable, Stream and Map Types from update (`@MappingTarget`) methods?" %}}
+{{% faq_question "Why is it not possible for Dettonville to generate implementations for Iterable, Stream and Map Types from update (`@MappingTarget`) methods?" %}}

-Consider this (when thinking what MapStruct should do for updating collections in general):
+Consider this (when thinking what Dettonville should do for updating collections in general):

 * What if there's no match: should the non-matching elements be removed?
 * Should the non matching source elements be added?